Sleep electroencephalogram (sleep EEG)

 The day of the test

-Once you are in the EEG department, check in with reception and soon there will be a Clinical Physiologist (CP) present who will confirm your and your child’s details and take you to the recording room.
+Once you are in the EEG department, check in at the reception desk and a clinical physiologist will come to meet you.
+They will confirm your and your child’s details and take you to the recording room.
+They will explain in more detail how the test will take place and discuss any worries you may have.

 They will explain in more detail how the test will take place, discussing any worries you may have.
 They will also ask you to give permission for any stimulus (activation procedures) used, such as flashing lights or over-breathing, video recording and sleep deprivation/melatonin by signing a consent form.